LumpyChen/Jquery-qwerty.js/README.md

-# Jquery-typer.js
+# Jquery-qwerty.js

-A JQuery plugin which can provide typing / deleting effect of words.
+A JQuery plugin which provides typing / deleting effect of words.

+---